punarjit-singh/dwh-testing/README.md

    * If acknowledgement signal is not received pipeline can retry the data set a number of times within a defined thresh-hold.

 #### SITUATION 3: User 1 complains that the files they received didn’t have consistent data.
- * Again we should first check in Intermediate DB to see if first transformation was successful.
+ * We should first check in Intermediate DB to see if first transformation was successful.
  * Transformation jobs can fail hence we need to check specific stage logs to drill down to the issue.
  * Some poor data leaks from Stage 1 ETL can turn into inconsistent data transformation in Stage 2.